5 Things Not to Do When Measuring Moisture in Wood Flooring

-And don’t forget about the cheaper meters.
+And don’t forget the cheaper meters.
 They might be enticing, but stay strong.
 A cheap meter doesn’t always mean, “Yay, I’ll save money!”
 More than likely, they mean, “Oh no, this reading might not be accurate.
 Now what?”
-Then you may end up needing to purchase a dependable meter, so you’d have to spend more.
+Then you may need to purchase a dependable meter, so you’d have to spend more.
 Better to make an initial investment in a meter that will give you peace of mind.

 #2.
 Not taking enough readings